wenj0r/aiogram-Webhook/README.md

 # telegram-webhook
-Example of Webhook Telegram Bot for developing via Aiogram, FastAPI and ngrok
+A simple example of Webhook Telegram Bot via Aiogram, FastAPI and ngrok.
+Made for study :)

 ## Quickstart
 1. Create Virtual Environment